mfiers/Moa/sphinx/index.rst

 Download and installation instructions can be found in: :ref:`install-label`.

-*NOTE: The software (and manual) are under development.
-Things might still change.*
+*NOTE: The software and manual are under development.
+Things might change.*

 Introduction